The Scorch Trials: Film adaptation

 On October 11, 2013, it was reported that Fox had acquired the rights to The Scorch Trials.
-A screenplay was to be written by T.S.
-Nowlin, with director Wes Ball supervising the scriptwriting.
+A screenplay was to be written by T. S. Nowlin, with director Wes Ball supervising the scriptwriting.
 The film was titled Maze Runner: The Scorch Trials.
-On 25 July 2014 Ball announced at San Diego Comic-Con International that they wanted to start shooting in Fall 2014 should its predecessor become a success when it hit the theaters in September 2015; also unveiling a concept image at the conference – which implied that he will be directing the sequel as well.
+On 25 July 2014 Ball announced at San Diego Comic-Con that they wanted to start shooting in Fall 2014 should its predecessor become a success when it hit the theaters in September 2014; also unveiling a concept image at the conference – which implied that he will be directing the sequel as well.
 However, two weeks prior to the film's release 20th Century Fox decided to move ahead with the sequel and pre-production as well as prepping the sets began in early September 2014 in New Mexico.
 Director Wes Ball was set to return, as were actors Dylan O'Brien, Ki Hong Lee, Thomas Brodie-Sangster, Kaya Scodelario.
 On 26 September 2014, The Hollywood Reporter reported that Aidan Gillen was signed in to play the antagonist, Rat Man in the sequel.
 On 1 October 2014, it was announced that Rosa Salazar and Jacob Lofland had signed to play Brenda and Aris Jones, respectively.
 On 3 October 2014, it was announced that Giancarlo Esposito was to play Jorge in the film.
 Creature designer Ken Barthelmey designed the creatures for the film.
 The first official trailer was released on 19 May 2015.